-We also examined OGLE-IV light curves of Cepheids discovered during the OGLE-II and OGLE-III phases of the project and cataloged by Soszyński et al. (2008, 2010).
+OGLE-II and OGLE-III phases of the project and cataloged by Soszyński et al. (2008, 2010).
 Forty six objects were reclassified as other types of variable stars and they were removed from the OGLE collection of classical Cepheids in the Magellanic System.
 A list of these stars is given in Table 1.
 The vast majority of them are variables in the SMC which were reclassified by Soszyński et al. (2015) as anomalous Cepheids.
 Classical and anomalous Cepheids in the SMC share very similar light curve morphology that can be associated with the low metallicity of the stars in this galaxy.
 Further several candidates for classical Cepheids in the OGLE-III collection have very dubious classification, but they were left on the list, since we cannot rule out the possibility that they are real Cepheids with unusual properties.

 Periods, mean magnitudes, amplitudes, and other parameters of the Cepheids known from the previous stages of the OGLE project were recalculated using the OGLE-IV light curves accumulated in the years 2010-2015.
 The OGLE-III and OGLE-IV photometry were obtained with different instrumental configurations, in particular with different filters and CCD detectors, but both datasets were transformed to the standard photometric system with the systematic uncertainties of the calibration zero point up to 0.02 mag.
-In Fig. 1, we compare the OGLE-III and OGLE-IV mean magnitudes of Cepheids in the I- and V-filters.
+In Fig. 1, we compare the OGLE-III and OGLE-IV mean magnitudes of Cepheids in I- and V-filters.
 The agreement between both data sets is very good.
-The mean difference between magnitudes measured from the OGLE-IV and OGLE-III photometry is smaller than 0.003 mag in both filters and in both galaxies.
-The standard deviation is smaller than 0.03 mag.
-Outliers in Fig. 1 can be explained by crowding and blending by unresolved stars.
+The mean difference between magnitudes measured from the OGLE-IV and OGLE-III photometry is smaller than 0.003 mag in both filters and in both galaxies with the standard deviation smaller than 0.03 mag.
+A limited number of outliers in Fig. 1 may be explained by crowding and blending by unresolved stars.